Transactional emails: Everything you need to know

-Similar to legal updates, but concerning user accounts.
+These transactional emails are similar to legal updates but concern user accounts.
 Any changes to the user account, such as suspension due to violations outlined in your service terms and conditions, need to be communicated to your users.
 These emails should consist of the account-related notification and useful information including details or links to your related subsite.

 9. Login alerts

 Alert users about logins from new devices on their account.
 These could be a sign of account takeover.
 Login notification emails should include the location, time, and date of the new device login, as well as device type, with a link to prevent the login from that device if a threat is detected.